Loading...

 • Stomach pain

 The symptoms of kidney infection usually appear within a few hours of infection.
-The symptoms start from fever to side or back pain and increase with severity.
-The symptoms should be treated timely because they lead to sepsis and renal failure, which is a life-threatening condition.
-The severity of symptoms includes increased heart rate, rapid breathing, confusion, and hallucinations.
+The symptoms start from fever to side or back pain.
+They increase with the severity of infection.

 Transmission and Contagion

-• The use of catheters is another potential risk factor for the transmission routes for bacteria to cause kidney infection.
+Its use is another potential risk factor for the transmission routes for bacteria to cause kidney infection.

 Are Kidney Infections Contagious?

-How to Diagnose and Treat Kidney Infections Effectively
+How to Diagnose and Treat Renal Infections Effectively

 How is a kidney infection diagnosed?